 Real-time file scan

-Malware can be introduced into an S3 bucket by uploading infected files.
+Malware can be introduced into an Amazon S3 bucket or Cloudflare R2 bucket by uploading infected files.
 Real-time malware scanning helps to detect and prevent this kind of threat promptly.

-There are three options to connect your S3 buckets with bucketAV for real-time file scanning:
+There are three options to connect your Amazon S3 and Cloudflare R2 buckets with bucketAV for real-time file scanning:

 1. Visit the AWS CloudWatch Management Console.